simphotonics/sample_statistics/README.md

 The histograms above were generated using the extension method [exportHistogram][exportHistogram] (see source code above).
 Internally, this method uses the class method [`histogram`][histogram] provided by the class [`Stats`][Stats].
-It returns an object of type `List<List<num>>` (each list entry is a numerical list).
+It returns an object of type `List<List<num>>` holding three sub-lists:
-The first entry contains the central values of the histogram intervals or bins.
+* The first entry contains the central values of the histogram intervals or bins.
-The second entry contains a count of how many sample values fall into each interval.
+* The second entry contains a count of how many sample values fall into each interval.
   By default, the count is normalized such that the total area under the histogram is equal to 1.0.
-This is useful when comparing a histogram to a probability density function.
+  This is useful when comparing a histogram to a probability density function (see above).

-The method [`histogram`][histogram] accepts the optional parameter `probabilityDensity`, a function of type [`ProbabilityDensity`][ProbabilityDensity] which defaults to [`normalPdf`][normalPdf].
-This function is used to
-generate the values in the third list entry by evaluating the probability density function at each interval mid-point.
+* The third list entry contains the values of `probabilityDensity`, a function of type [`ProbabilityDensity`][ProbabilityDensity] evaluated at each interval mid-point.
+It no probability density is provided, [`normalPdf`][normalPdf] is used.

 ## Examples